“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 4. Utilize Real-Monitoring & Alerts

-You can monitor customer interaction in real-time by using relevant center analytics software.
+You can monitor customer interaction in real-time by using relevant customer analytics software.
 This will help the businesses to:

 • Address customer issues promptly